open-contracting/kingfisher-process/docs/cli.rst

 Start compilation and route messages to the record or release compilers.

-Performs no checks if the collection's ``steps`` field excludes "compile".
+Performs no work if the collection's ``steps`` field excludes "compile".

 For a collection of release packages, starts compilation at most once if all collection files are loaded and the collection is closed.